RagnarB83/ash-documentation/docs/mtd_tutorial.rst

 This simple function creates a 70x70x70 Angstrom cubic box full of TIP3P water molecule with the solute in the middle of the box.
+Do note that **solvate_small_molecule** will recognize  the syntax of the XML-file and will suggest a compatible built-in solvent XML-file to use.

 The function creates the following files: